Matt Berninger: In popular culture

 In 2011, a portrait of Berninger was painted by British artist Joe Simpson; the painting was exhibited around the UK including a solo exhibition at The Royal Albert Hall.

 In 2019, Berninger appeared in Between Two Ferns: The Movie.
 Along with Phoebe Bridgers, they contributed the song "Walking on a String" to its soundtrack.

 In 2020, Berninger was the subject of an episode of the fictional erotic podcast, Dirty Diana, produced by Demi Moore.

 In December 2023, Berninger was interviewed by David Letterman.
-The interview is up on The National's YouTube channel, and promotional material in the form of clips can be found on The National's Instagram account.